tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 #### Embedded script definitions

-The tremor-script language can be embedded in the query language natively and this mirrors legacy usage where it was embedded within yaml-based pipeline configuration.
-However, the tooling that ships with `tremor-query` understands both the query language and scripting language dialects with better syntax highlighting and error checking built in for ease of operator productivity over the legacy yaml syntax.
+The tremor-script language can be embedded in the query language natively and this mirrors legacy usage (before v0.9) where it was embedded within yaml-based pipeline configuration.
+However, the tooling that ships with `tremor-query` understands both the query language and scripting language dialects with better syntax highlighting and error checking built in, for ease of operator productivity over the deprecated yaml syntax.

 Script definition grammar: